kshksh3151/kshksh3151.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a M.S. student at Computational Energy/Bio Soft Materials Lab(POSTECH).
+I am a master student at Computational Energy/Bio Soft Materials Lab(POSTECH).
 My research interests is developing new molecular dynamics simulation tools and polarization effect at electrified interfaces.
 I actively work to integrate my knowledge based on physics, chemistry, and mathmatics for developing or applying molecular simulations to solve various problems in chemistry.
 {style="text-align: justify;"}